lepperm/Learning-Log/_includes/blog-todo.md

 - [ ] Advanced search functionality
   - [ ] Filter posts by date range, duration, skills, length, confidence level, status, and more
   - [ ] Filter skills by time, date range, progression, references, and more
+- [ ] Use calls to [GitHub statistics](https://docs.github.com/en/rest/reference/repos#statistics) with mirrored GitLab repositories to cross-reference git data with blog data